WHAT CRIMINAL OR FORENSIC PSYCHOLOGY DEGREES ARE AVAILABLE?

 Forensic Psychology Salaries

 Forensic Psychologists are part of the larger field of psychologists.
-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for psychologists is $70,700.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for psychologists is $80,370, and the job is growing as fast as average for all careers.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.